kdrag0n/freqbench/README.md

 ```

 After that, boot the modified image with `fastboot boot` if your device supports it, or flash it to the boot/recovery partition and boot that manually.

-Unplug the device immediately after uploading and booting the image.
-Do not try to wait for it to finish booting.
-Leaving the device plugged in will invalidate all power results.

-Finally, wait until the device reboots itself and then retrieve the results from `/persist/freqbench`.
-Do not touch the device, any of its buttons, or plug/unplug it during the test.
-It will be frozen on the bootloader splash screen; do not assume that it is broken.
-The benchmark is expected to take a long time; 1 hour is reasonable for a slower CPU.

-**If you have any problems, check the troubleshooting section before opening an issue!**

 ## Results